9 Steps to Starting Your Florida Business

 For example, you may have to register your company so can rent or purchase property in the name of your business, but you also need a business address in order to your company registered.
 Using our service can help you solve that problem.

-Once you have a registered agent, you’re ready to make it official and file your formation paperwork with the Florida Division of Corporations (if you’re forming a registered business entity–sole proprietors and general partnerships don’t need to register with the state).
+Once you have a registered agent, you’re ready to make it official and file your formation paperwork with the Florida Division of Corporations.

-For LLCs, you must file Articles of Organization ($125) and for corporations, Articles of Incorporation ($70).
+LLCs file Articles of Organization ($125) and corporations file Articles of Incorporation ($70).

-On these forms, you’ll have to list basic information about your company, such as that names of the owners, principal address, and registered agent’s name and address.
+On these forms, you’ll have to list basic information about your company, such as the owners’ names, principal address, and registered agent’s name and address.

 The most convenient way to file is online using SunBiz.
 After your articles have been approved, the state will send you a certificate of formation.
 Processing typically takes about 5 business days.

 If you start an unregistered business, the legal name of your business is simply your own name.
+That’s where a fictitious business name, or Florida DBA, comes in handy.
 Getting a DBA (“doing business as” name) allows you to operate under a more professional or descriptive name.

 Registered businesses can also get DBAs to re-brand or run multiple branches or business lines with different names under the umbrella of a single company.